 Here are a few ways to prevent frequent hiccups

 Monitoring your eating and drinking habits

 “The most effective hiccup remedy is prevention,” Dr. Ali says.
-He recommends avoiding coffee, tea, soda, chocolate, and alcohol (at least for a few days, to see if they're the culprit) since they can cause you to swallow air and experience acid reflux.
+If you get hiccups after eating, he recommends avoiding coffee, tea, soda, chocolate, and alcohol (at least for a few days, to see if they're the culprit) because they can cause you to swallow air and experience acid reflux.
 You might also limit sucking on hard candy and chewing gum.

 Taking deep breaths